Safety and trees

 Trees near your service line

-Property owners are responsible for ensuring that trees do not encroach on your private service lines, which will usually be low voltage (400V or 230V).
-We will not issue any notices for trees encroaching on private service lines.
+Property owners are responsible for ensuring that trees do not encroach on private service lines, which are usually low voltage (230 V or 400 V).
+We will not issue notices for trees encroaching on these lines.

 Need your trees cut or trimmed?